JackOfFates/SocketJack/SocketJack/Readme_Gen.md

   Peers can connect directly, bypassing the server when possible for low-latency communication.

 - **Peer Redirection:**
-  If a direct connection is not possible, messages can be relayed through other peers or the server.
+  If a direct connection is not possible, messages can be relayed through the server.

 - **Host/Client Role Management:**
   The library automatically manages which peer acts as host or client, simplifying connection logic.